Magnetic interference patterns in long disordered Josephson junctions: Introduction

 The paper is organized as follows.
-In Section II we describe the SNS Josephson junction we consider and introduce the formalism used throughout the paper.
-We then compute the superconducting Green function (Section III) and the Josephson current (Section IV) for the SNS junction in a transverse field.
-In Section V we discuss the applicability conditions of our method and finally in Section VI we summarize our conclusions.
+In Section \ref{section:junction} we describe the model of a diffusive SNS junction in a transverse magnetic field.
+We compute the superconducting Green function in Section \ref{section:SN} and the Josephson current in Section \ref{section:current}.
+In Section \ref{section:summary} we summarize our results.
+Several technical details are relegated to the Appendices.